andaze/WebCorporate/content/services/cloud/index.en.md

 ### (1) We have extensive experience and deep business understanding of cloud solutions and "de-subscription/de-cloud/de-packaging".

-Our strength lies in our advanced technical capabilities and extensive know-how cultivated through cloud/de-cloud solutions in a variety of industries.
+・Our strength lies in our advanced technical capabilities and extensive know-how cultivated through cloud/de-cloud solutions in a variety of industries.

-We are not limited to migration to/from the cloud, but also contribute to operational efficiency, cost reduction, and further expansion of business by taking advantage of the unique characteristics of DX.
+・We are not limited to migration to/from the cloud, but also contribute to operational efficiency, cost reduction, and further expansion of business by taking advantage of the unique characteristics of DX.

-We have acquired the ISO27001 advanced security management system (ISMS) to maintain and improve the confidentiality, integrity, and availability of information in a well-balanced manner.
+・We have acquired the ISO27001 advanced security management system (ISMS) to maintain and improve the confidentiality, integrity, and availability of information in a well-balanced manner.

 ### (2) In-house, one-stop service

-Andaze is responsible for providing services from strategic planning to hybrid cloud design, construction, and post-operation.
+・Andaze is responsible for providing services from strategic planning to hybrid cloud design, construction, and post-operation.
 There is no process that is thrown to group companies or subcontractors.

-Our expert development members provide functions and performance that meet your needs at a reasonable cost.
+・Our expert development members provide functions and performance that meet your needs at a reasonable cost.

-We build a strong partnership where you can consult with us about anything related to DX promotion.
+・We build a strong partnership where you can consult with us about anything related to DX promotion.

 ### (3) Provide the products you need, in the quantities you need, when you need them

-Our experts provide the best solutions for our clients, from the creation of systems to the operational aspects.
+・Our experts provide the best solutions for our clients, from the creation of systems to the operational aspects.

-We build the foundation necessary for DX utilization, including AI services, data analysis, and APIs that make full use of advanced technologies.
+・We build the foundation necessary for DX utilization, including AI services, data analysis, and APIs that make full use of advanced technologies.

-We adopt DevOps*, a development method that significantly shortens development time.
+・We adopt DevOps*, a development method that significantly shortens development time.

-We provide support for operational audits at the ideal timing upon request.
+・We provide support for operational audits at the ideal timing upon request.

 * DevOps* is a software development method in which development and operations work together.